WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==
+  = 4.3.1 =
+* Feature - Added a User Account Page template that lets you dynamically add, arrange, and manage tabs and their content.
+* Feature - Added an option to display WooCommerce orders on the User Account Page.

  = 4.3.0 =
 * Feature - Introduced Gutenberg Block templates for the User Account page and the My Courses page.